The Williams Companies, Inc. (WMB): Porter's Five Forces [11-2024 Updated]

 The Williams Companies, Inc. (WMB) - Porter's Five Forces: Competitive rivalry

-Presence of major competitors in the energy sector
+Presence of multiple significant players in the energy sector

 The Williams Companies, Inc. (WMB) - Porter's Five Forces: Threat of substitutes